Banina94/wasteOfTime/README.md

 	•	Dynamic reconfigurability of qubit arrays, and
 	•	A high potential for scalable 2D and 3D architectures.

-When combined with AI-driven quantum software — including error correction protocols derived from and extending Shor’s theoretical foundation — these platforms become uniquely suited for addressing high-impact, globally relevant optimization problems.
+When combined with AI-driven quantum software, including error correction protocols derived from and extending Shor’s theoretical foundation, these platforms become uniquely suited for addressing high-impact, globally relevant optimization problems.
 Below are two critical domains where this hardware-software synergy could deliver transformative solutions sooner than anticipated:

 ⸻